henriklinden/BSG_model/README.md

-The scripts require Python3 and the packages numpy, matplotlib, numba and astropy.
+The scripts require Python3 and the packages numpy, scipy, matplotlib, numba and astropy.